Climate Change

 Initiatives Aimed at Preventing Global Warming

-- The SBTi is a partnership that encourages companies to set science-based greenhouse gas emissions reduction targets that are in line with the goal of the Paris Agreement.
-The SBTi endorses targets set by companies for the next five to 15 years as “science-based” if they are consistent with what climate science says is necessary to limit average global warming to well below 2°C above pre-industrial levels and the pursuit of a limit of 1.5°C.
+- The SBTi is a global entity that encourages companies to set science-based greenhouse gas emissions reduction targets that are in line with the goal of the Paris Agreement.
+The SBTi is a partnership of the CDP, the UNGC, the World Resources Institute (WRI) and the WWF.

 Goals and Achievements of Major Initiatives